sdvickers98/picoCTF-2019-Walkthrough/general_skills/#7 - Resources.md

 ### Solution
 This is a pretty easy one if you know where to look.
 So if you visit this link, you'll want to look at the page's source code.
-I'm using Firefox on Linux Mint, so I can do that with Ctrl+u.
-It may be different for you, just check what the keybinding is for your browser and operating system.
+I'm using Firefox on Linux Mint, so I can do that with Ctrl+U. It may be different for you, just check what the keybinding is for your browser and operating system.

-Now that we are viewing the page source, we can just use Ctrl+f to search for "picoCTF{" on the page to find the flag.
+Now that we are viewing the page source, we can just use Ctrl+F to search for "picoCTF{" on the page to find the flag.

 <details>
   <summary>Flag:</summary>